 Research Statement

-My research bridges soil genesis, environmental geochemistry, and climate science to reveal how mineral weathering and pedogenic transformation regulate the Earth’s carbon cycle.
-Focusing on ultramafic and basaltic systems, I integrate magnetic, mineralogical, and biogeochemical approaches to decode how soils evolve and interact with the atmosphere.
-Ultimately, I seek to transform our understanding of soils—from passive records of Earth’s history into active agents of carbon removal and planetary resilience.
+Chia-Yu Yang's research bridges soil genesis and geochemistry to reveal how mineral weathering and pedogenic transformation shape the morphology, mineralogy, elemental distribution and soil fertility.
+Focusing on ultramafic and basaltic systems, she integrates magnetic, mineralogical, and geochemical approaches to decode how soils evolve and interact with the atmosphere.
+Ultimately, she seeks to deepen our understanding of soils as dynamic ecosystems that influence and respond to global environmental change.

-I study how soils evolve through the interplay of climate, parent material, and time — integrating geochemistry, mineral magnetism, and isotopic tracing to reveal how landscapes archive the Earth’s environmental and geochemical history, from ultramafic terrains to carbon-sequestering systems.
+Chia-Yu Yang studies how soils evolve through the interplay of climate, parent material, and time — integrating geochemistry, mineral magnetism and mineralogy to reveal how landscapes archive the Earth’s environmental and geochemical history, from ultramafic terrains to global ecosystems.

 Research Areas